Linaro/lava/doc/v2/results-intro.rst

 * skip
 * unknown

-In addition, each test case can include a measurement, with units.
+In addition, each test case can include a measurement (integer or floating point), with units.

 Test cases are aggregated into a Test Suite.
 Multiple test suites can be generated for each submitted test job.

+.. seealso:: :ref:`recording_test_result_data`

 .. _results_rest_api: